lvshuiyiqing/instcov-1/doc/Usage.md

 3. Build the instrumented code.
 Plus you should link your program with `libinstcov_rt.a`.
 Then your program should be instrumented.

-4. After you run your program, the trace file will be written into `instcov.dump`.
-You can change the file name by setting environment variable `INSTCOV_FILE`.
+4. Run your program.
+You may need to write your own test driver.
+After you run your program, the trace file will be written into `instcov.dump`.
+You can change the file name by setting environment variable `INSTCOV_FILE`, or just by renaming the file.

 5. (Optional) Run the analysis tool `instcov-view` to view the debug information file or the trace file in a pretty way: